LEARNAcademy/syllabus/rails/active-record-intro.md

 ```

 **Edit**
 We can update the instances in the database by accessing an individual dog and reassigning one of its keys.
-First we need to tell Active Record which dog we intend to update.
-When we find the correct dog we can save it to a variable.
-This variable is temporary and only exists within the context of this Rails console session.
-In other words, if you `exit` the console and return you will no longer have access to the variables you create.
+First, we need to tell Active Record which dog we intend to update.
+When we find the correct dog, we can save it to a variable.
+***NOTE: This variable is temporary and only exists within the context of this Rails console session.
+In other words, if you `exit` the console and return, you will no longer have access to the variables you have created.***

 ```
 > bella = Dog.find 2
 ```
-Then when we call `bella` we get back the entry that matches the id of 2.
+When we call `bella`, we receive the entry that matches the `id` of 2.

-Now using the variable, we can modify George's attributes.
+Now, using the variable, we can modify George's attributes.
 After we modify the variable, run `.save` to update the database.
 ```
 > bella.age = 13
 > bella.save